-Hemispherectomies reveal the surprising degree of independence to which each hemisphere of the brain is capable, as well as the ability of the brain to rewire itself when necessary.
+Hemispherectomies reveal the surprising degree to which each hemisphere of the brain can be independent, as well as the ability of the brain to rewire itself when necessary.
 Split-brain patients reveal the nature of the mind as separate processes acting in concert.

 Cognite researchers believed that, if given sufficient time and careful training, new modules could be folded seamlessly into transhuman minds.
 A human brain could be augmented with a third hemisphere, a sub-sentient AI, adding new modes of thought to the transhuman mental arsenal.